Hurr1/K-NN/README.md

 # The k-nearest neighbors (KNN) algorithm

-A simple k-nn algorithm with 4 numeric and 1 decision parameter
+A simple k-nn algorithm with N numeric and 1 decision parameter

 ## Program arguments